vdbrink/vdbrink.github.io/desk/office_accessories.md

 To keep my feet warm during winter, I placed a heated floor mat under my desk where I stand.
 This way, I do not need to heat the whole room, and I avoid cold feet from the floor while standing at my desk.

-It has a power of 110 watt, controllable via a remote in the wire with 4 levels.
+It has a power output of 110 watts and can be controlled via an inline remote with 4 levels.
-Most of the time the 4th level is already too hot.
+Most of the time, the 4th level is already too hot.
-With the timer in timer it automatically shuts of.
+With the built-in timer, it automatically shuts off.

 <a href="images/floor_mat.jpg">
 <img src="images/floor_mat.jpg" alt="floor mat" width="150px" />